jgfranco17/personal-projects/README.md

 # Personal Projects
-Compilation of different coding projects I have done
+Compilation of different coding projects I have done.